oYakate/dotfiles/README.md

 <div align="center">
-Don't worry, these will get better as I get better at linux in general.
-For now just imagine these are good.
+These Dotfiles are for my personal use, and will not work on every machine.
+They will get better as I get better at linux in general.

 Some dwm screenshots: